Beth's experience in the medical field and volunteer work with the CDC inspires her to encourage others to aim for success.

 Role models are people worth imitating.
 They are our heroes and mentors.
 Parents are the first role models children encounter.
+Learning to role model social relationship well gives parents an edge.
 Self-awareness of social relationships is a great way for parents to be good role models for kids.
 Part of socializing kids well us teaching and role modeling the seven main social relationships.

 Parenting in modern society has its own set of unique challenges.
 With temptations everywhere, it's important to know how to be good role models.
 We must be vigilant about how we interact with the world to teach our children how to thrive.
 Being a good role model is one of the most important gifts a parent can give.